snarfed/twitter-atom/README.md

 facebook-atom
 =============

 A webapp that generates and serves an Atom feed of your Facebook stream, ie posts from your friends.

+Deployed on App Engine at https://facebook-atom.appspot.com/